-3.1.a little-endian byte ordering: A field consisting of more than one byte and containing a single value, the byte containing the MSB is stored at the highest address and the byte containing the LSB is stored at the lowest address.
-The MSB and LSB are labeled.
+3.1.a little-endian byte ordering: For a field consisting of more than one byte and containing a single value, the byte containing the MSB is stored at the highest address and the byte containing the LSB is stored at the lowest address.
+In diagrams of a field using little-endian byte ordering, the MSB and LSB are labeled.